 I recently discovered that my birth-mother was not just an Irish nun born and raised in Dublin and Roscommon; but that she was orphaned at age five and similarly adopted (except by her father's family).
 HER mother too (my maternal grandmother) never knew her own mother; my great-grandmother died a day after giving birth to my grandmother when the doctor accidentally prescribed an overdose of the wrong medication.
 Making me the third generation in a row to never know my own mother.
 Just last year meeting her family in Dublin, and recently receiving Irish citizenship, have opened exciting new avenues for artistic and narrative exploration.

 There is a natural sense of duality: Catholic and Jewish; Texan and New Yorker; Irish and American; high brow and lowbrow; intrinsic to my thinking and it extends plainly to my work.
 My art has always sought a balance between apparent opposites: the highly finished and unfinished; black and white and brilliant color; between abstractions and realism; usually while exploring identity and mood using the figure as muse.

 A lifelong NYer, I was self taught until my 40's when I joined The Art Students League and studied with Frederick Brosen and Costa Vavagiakis for a year.
-I'm currently an MFA candidate, just completed my first year, at the New York Academy of Art where I've had the unbelievable experience of studying with Wade Schuman, Jon DeMartin, Michael Grimaldi, Roberto Osti, and many others who've blown my mind and rapidly added to my skills.
+I'm currently an MFA candidate at the New York Academy of Art where I've had the unbelievable experience of studying with Wade Schuman, Jon DeMartin, Michael Grimaldi, Roberto Osti, and many others who've blown my mind and rapidly added to my skills.

 BIO (as illustrator, 10+ years ago):

 Children's Books (by Phil):

 • Padwe, Phil; Mommy Has A Tattoo; Mommy Has Tattoos, Publisher; 2006